equinor/data-science-template/{{cookiecutter.repo_name}}/README.md

         ├── io               <- io tests
         └── pipeline         <- pipeline tests
 ```

+## MLOps
+Starter scripts for MLOps with Azure ML Service are included as a part of this template in the scripts folder and may be
+customised for your own purposes.
+Please browse the contents of the scripts folder for more details.

+For model training, the provided setup allows for running locally without any dependency on Azure ML by running train.py
+in the scripts/train folder directly.
+Alternatively you can submit local or remote runs using the submit scripts in the
+same folder.

 ## Testing
 Reproducability and the correct functioning of code are essential to avoid wasted time.
 If a code block is copied more